 Hire a true expert on the complicated social security disability system.
-We’ve been helping disabled Utahns get the Social Security benefits they need for over 35 years.
+Attorney Phil Shell has been helping disabled Utahns get Social Security benefits for over 35 years.

 If you are unable to work full time and do not earn more than $1,130 per month or if your disability is likely to last more than 12 months, you may be entitled to Social Security Disability Insurance (SSDI) benefits.
 The Social Security Disability system is complicated, so it is critical to have an attorney on your side who takes the time and has the experience to help you.

-Our lead Social Security Disability attorney, Phillip B. Shell, has been successfully representing those in need of benefits for over 35 years.
+Phillip B. Shell has been successfully representing those in need of benefits for over 35 years.
 A true expert on the system and its many complexities, Phil will develop your disability claim by obtaining the necessary medical reports and other materials, ensuring you will have your best chance for success at your hearing.

 Call Phil to discuss the strengths and weaknesses of your claim.
 There’s no charge unless he wins your case.
 He represents clients throughout Utah as well as many states with Utah-related claims.
-He is available for appointments during our normal business hours as well as during evenings and weekends.
-Call 801-262-6800 or click the button below to schedule your free consultation.
+He is available for appointments during normal business hours as well as during evenings and weekends.

 Most initial applications for Social Security Disability benefits are denied.
 If that happens to you, you must file a request for reconsideration within 60 days of the date of the denial.
 If you are denied at the reconsideration stage, then you must file an application for a hearing within 60 days of the date your request for reconsideration was denied.
 The application for a hearing allows you to present your case to an administrative law judge at the Office of Disability Adjudication and Review.